C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 Dopamine (DA, a contraction of 3,4-dihydroxyphenethylamine) is an organic chemical of the catecholamine and [phenethylamine](https://en.wikipedia.org/wiki/Phenethylamine "Phenethylamine") families.
 It functions both as a hormone and a neurotransmitter, and plays several important roles in the brain and body.
 It is an [amine](https://en.wikipedia.org/wiki/Amine "Amine") synthesized by removing a [carboxyl group](https://en.wikipedia.org/wiki/Carboxyl_group "Carboxyl group") from a molecule of its [precursor chemical](https://en.wikipedia.org/wiki/Precursor_(chemistry) "Precursor (chemistry)")  [L-DOPA](https://en.wikipedia.org/wiki/L-DOPA "L-DOPA"), which is [synthesized](https://en.wikipedia.org/wiki/Biosynthesis "Biosynthesis") in the brain and kidneys.
 Dopamine is also synthesized in plants and most animals.
 In the [brain](https://en.wikipedia.org/wiki/Brain "Brain"), dopamine functions as a [neurotransmitter](https://en.wikipedia.org/wiki/Neurotransmitter "Neurotransmitter")—a chemical released by [neurons](https://en.wikipedia.org/wiki/Neuron "Neuron") (nerve cells) to send signals to other nerve cells.
 The brain includes several distinct [dopamine pathways](https://en.wikipedia.org/wiki/Dopaminergic_pathway "Dopaminergic pathway"), one of which plays a major role in the motivational component of [reward-motivated behavior](https://en.wikipedia.org/wiki/Reward_system "Reward system").
 The anticipation of most types of rewards increases the level of dopamine in the brain,[[2]](https://en.wikipedia.org/wiki/Dopamine#cite_note-Dissecting_components_of_reward:_%E2%80%98liking%E2%80%99,_%E2%80%98wanting%E2%80%99,_and_learning-2)[_[not in citation given](https://en.wikipedia.org/wiki/Wikipedia:Verifiability "Wikipedia:Verifiability")_] and many [addictive](https://en.wikipedia.org/wiki/Addiction "Addiction")  [drugs](https://en.wikipedia.org/wiki/Psychoactive_drug "Psychoactive drug") increase dopamine release or block its reuptake into neurons following release.
 Other brain dopamine pathways are involved in [motor control](https://en.wikipedia.org/wiki/Motor_system "Motor system") and in controlling the release of various hormones.
 These pathways and [cell groups](https://en.wikipedia.org/wiki/Dopaminergic_cell_groups "Dopaminergic cell groups") form a dopamine system which is [neuromodulatory](https://en.wikipedia.org/wiki/Neuromodulation "Neuromodulation").

 # Articles

-<del>Here's a list of articles well worth reading.
+Here's a list of articles well worth reading.

 #### Disorder Related Articles
 * Addiction